-Power of Attorney 2026: The One Legal Document 60% of Americans Don't Have
+Power of Attorney in 2026: The Document 70% of Adults Don't Have That Could Save Your Family From Financial Disaster

-# Power of Attorney 2026: The One Legal Document 60% of Americans Don't Have
+# Power of Attorney in 2026: The Document 70% of Adults Don't Have That Could Save Your Family From Financial Disaster

-> **Quick answer:** A power of attorney (POA) is a legal document that authorizes a trusted person to manage your finances or make medical decisions if you become incapacitated.
-Without one, your family cannot legally access your bank accounts, pay your bills, or authorize medical care — and their only alternative is a court guardianship process that costs $10,000–$50,000 and takes months.
-A durable POA costs as little as $0 (DIY) to $500 (attorney-drafted) and takes less than an hour to execute.
-Most Americans don't have one.
-Most Americans should.
+> **Quick answer:** A power of attorney (POA) is a legal document authorizing a trusted person to manage your finances or make medical decisions if you become incapacitated.
+Without one, your family has no legal authority to access your bank accounts, authorize medical care, or pay your bills — and their only option is a court guardianship process that costs $5,000–$15,000 and takes months.
+According to the Trust & Will 2026 Estate Planning Report, only 11% of U.S. adults have a financial POA.
+A properly drafted durable POA costs between $0 and $500.
+The math here is not complicated.

 > **This article is for informational purposes only and does not constitute legal advice.
 Consult a qualified attorney for legal matters specific to your situation.**

-## What Is a Power of Attorney — and Why 2026 Is the Year to Get One
+## What Is a Power of Attorney — and Why the 2026 Numbers Are Alarming

 A power of attorney is a legal document in which you (the "principal") grant another person (the "agent" or "attorney-in-fact") the authority to act on your behalf.
 Depending on how it's drafted, that authority can cover your bank accounts, investment portfolio, real estate, tax filings, medical decisions, or all of the above.